harikrishnagit/veterans-challenge-ui/README.md

 ## Requirements

-For development, you will only need Node.js installed on your environement.
+For development, you will need Git and Node.js installed on your environement.

 ### Git